 National studies (from the National Endowment from the Arts, Americans for the Arts, Art Place and the Mellon Foundation) demonstrate the positive effect that anchor arts institutions in the United States have on revitalizing communities.
 With the proper leadership and investments, the Lord Baltimore Theater can deliver positive outcomes for residents and visitors alike, similar to the functioning Lord Baltimore Theater in the early to mid-1900s (pictured to the right).
 From 1913-1970 the Lord Baltimore Theater served as one of the largest movie houses in the United States with 1,000 seats.
 In 1970 it was converted to a church and has been vacant since 1973 when the congregation relocated.

-The current condition (photo below) of the Lord Baltimore Theater is a symbol of neglect and wasted potential that permeates all aspects of this section of West Baltimore Street.
-The Lord Baltimore Theater is a 14,000 square foot historic theater located at 1110 West Baltimore Street, located one block from the University of Maryland Biopark campus, one block from the redeveloped Hollins Market, and a few blocks away from the renovated Grace Medical Center and the West Baltimore Renaissance Foundation (born of the hospital acquisition) that has moved their headquarters to West Baltimore Street.
+The Lord Baltimore Theater is a 14,000 square foot historic theater located at 1110 West Baltimore Street, located one block from the University of Maryland Biopark campus, one block from the redeveloped Hollins Market, and a few blocks away from the renovated Grace Medical Center and the new Factory Building that the West Baltimore Renaissance Foundation is opening on West Baltimore Street.

 In 2019, through $1.5M in funds from the Maryland Department of Housing & Community Development and the Baltimore Development Corporation, Southwest Partnership stabilized the property, including roof repair and interior demolition.
 With the assistance of TwoPoint Studios, we facilitated a series of charrettes to re-envision the property as a state-of-the-art educational, entertainment, and arts center with professional dance as its core program.

 Community Engagement & Vision